farhangnastaran/CNN_Catalog/README.md

 In either case, the identified events from the prediction sets will be recorded in a CSV file, which includes start times and peak times of the detected events.

+A final post-processing step using the "Catalog_Refinement_Plot.ipynb" is recommended.
+This step refines the raw event detections by ensuring that the start and peak times identified by the CNN align with the local minima and maxima of the signal.
+It also merges overlapping events occurring within the same rise phase.
+The script produces: a refined event catalog saved as a CSV file, and plots a signal along with the corresponding detected raw and refined events.